 The A-Team is one of the most famous of the 1980s action series, running from 1983 to 1987.
-The plot can be summed up by the Opening Narration:

-The four members of the A-Team were:
+The four members of the A-Team are:

 The A-Team provides examples of the following tropes: